sh123/esp32_loraprs/README.md

 - It might be useful to add additional pass band filter or broadcast FM radio reject filter, it seem to improve sensitivity when using external base antenna

 # TODO
+- Support for more devices and devices with built-in OLED screen (merge from [branch](https://github.com/RadioHome/esp32_loraprs/tree/oled))
 - Investigate support for [M17 Protocol](http://m17project.org) reflector gating in addition to APRS-IS when M17 protocol is used by the client application